nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

       return batch
 ```

-For inference, we start with an input which is a tensor of size 256 (since we are generating blocks of 256 tokens).
+For inference, we start with an input that is a tensor of size 256 (since we are generating blocks of 256 tokens).
 The first 16 positions are the token ids that correspond to the prompt, and the last 240 are just `<MASK>` tokens.
-We iterate through the denoising schedule and each step, we generate a prediction and then remask the sequence again.
+We iterate through the denoising schedule, and at each step, we generate a prediction and then remask the sequence again.
 The process looks like this:

 ```
 Step 0: [PREFIX] <mask> <mask> <mask> <mask> <mask> ...
 (100% masked)